SAP-samples/btp-sac-forecast/documentation/develop/trust-sac-hanaloud-sso/README.md

 3. Choose the **access_role and external_privileges_role** for the HDI container.

 ![HANA-DB-cockpit-add-hdi-access-role.jpg](./images/HANA-DB-cockpit-add-hdi-access-role.jpg)

+4. Go back to SAP Analytics Cloud, and finish creating the connection by choosing OK in the Connection dialog.

 ## Result
 You have finished the setting up trust between SAP HANA Cloud and SAP Analytics Cloud with Single Sign-On.